In horror movies, it’s said that what you don’t see is more terrifying than what you do.

 There’s a visual, but the footage is unclear.
 It’s grainy, soundless clips showing you some fucked up shit. billy woods presents his stories in snapshots, never quite allowing you to see the full picture.
 Instead, it’s a depraved photo album stuffed with corresponding newspaper clippings.

-But it is woods’ capacity to spin so many plates in one verse that’s ultra impressive.
+But it is woods’ capacity to spin so many plates in one verse that’s perhaps most impressive.
 ‘Bigfakelaugh’, an anti-reality anthem, references concentration camps, secret passageways, a reluctance to be on camera, medical bills and incontinence – all while underlining the drudgery and morbidity of modern life. woods is seemingly incapable of leaving the listener’s state-of-mind unaffected, snapping: “You really want to keep it a secret?/ Hide it from yourself…/” – the heaviness of his words will stay with you long after Segal’s outro has faded.

 It’d be unfair to gush about billy woods without recognising Kenny Segal’s immense contribution to this album.
 ‘Speak Gently’, which features a welcome appearance from Freestyle Fellowship member, Self Jupiter, deadens the listener with a chilling beat switch, reminiscent of a score for someone getting their head chopped off in the dark.